-Lego has always been a fun way for us all to play together but Evey has become particularly enamoured with it since she discovered Lego Friends.
-If you are unfamiliar Lego Friends in one of the newer Lego worlds (introduced in 2012) that has the same kinds of building and adventure sets as the Lego you are already familiar with but with more realistic mini figures and rather more pink, white & purple that traditional sets.
+Lego has always been a fun way for us all to play together but Evey has become particularly enamored with it since she discovered Lego Friends.
+If you are unfamiliar Lego Friends in one of the newer Lego worlds (introduced in 2012) that have the same kinds of building and adventure sets as the Lego you are already familiar with but with more realistic mini figures and rather more pink, white & purple that traditional sets.

 However, don’t make the mistake of thinking these are all ‘girly girl’ sets.
 There’s plenty of fun to be had with Emmas Workshop, Stephanies Soccer Practice, Olivias Exploration Car and Olivias Inventors Workshop.
-Personally I would love to have all of these sets – My very own Heartlake city complete with the Grand hotel & all of the houses – I might even allow Evey to watch me play with them, if she asked nicely!
+Personally, I would love to have all of these sets – My very own Heartlake city complete with the Grand hotel & all of the houses – I might even allow Evey to watch me play with them if she asked nicely!
 You can see more of the sets and discover some crafts, colouring pages and more on our Lego Friends Pinterest board.

 They also integrate seamlessly with the other sets as you can see here where Evey is playing with her Friends vet & birthday party sets and some regular lego (the plane provides a flying vet service to animals in the wild!)

 Also new on Netflix is LEGO BIONICLE: THE JOURNEY TO ONE.
 Now, we have never been interested in the Lego Bionicle line – Lego City and similar sets have always ruled in our house, but we gave it a go & you know what?
 I’m very glad we did – Gabriel absolutely loves it!
 It is easy for him to follow the instructions but has a bit of an older feel to it than some of the regular Lego sets.
-He built the articulated robot like figure in no time at all and the biggest bonus is – it’s seems very resilient to flying & crashing!
+He built the articulated robot like figure in no time at all, and the biggest bonus is – it’s seems very resilient to flying & crashing!
 Even when it has been riding accross the Lego Bionicle universe on the back of the vicious feline monster of swivel chair.